 Carnivores

 An example of a carnivore is a tiger.
-Tigers get all their from the of their prey.
+Tigers get all their food from the meat of their prey.

 Obligate Carnivores